architsangal/Portfolio/README.md

 - Modify and update the content
 - Update the icon on the tab.
 - Divide the section in different tab or have a scroll up or scroll down arrow or navigate arrow.
 (Needs to be decided).
+- Darken the icon of subject in get in touch